varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 }
 ```

-Let's talk about each of the fields defined under `steps`
+Let's talk about each of the fields defined under `steps`.

-`Steps` is simply an array of objects and each object has following fields
+`Steps` is simply an array of objects, and each object has the following fields:

-`id` : This uniquely identifies the step within a workflow
+`id`: This uniquely identifies the step within a workflow.

-`uses` : This refers to the the serverless function that is defined in `content/pkg/template.yaml` file.
-Henceforth, we will call it Dassana Action
+`uses`: This refers to the serverless function defined in the `content/pkg/template.yaml` file.
+Henceforth, we will call it Dassana Action.

-`with` : This is an optional field.
+`with`: This is an optional field.
 If you do not define it, the entire input received by the workflow is sent to the action.
 As such, if we did **not** define it, the action will be called with this input-

 ```json
 {